How Much Does a Burst Pipe Repair Cost in 2025?

 Cost of Repairing a Burst Pipe by Location

-The location where the pipe bursts greatly impacts the cost of the repair.
+The location where the pipe bursts significantly impacts the cost of the repair.
 A simple fix in the kitchen or bathroom could cost as little as $150.
 These are the average repair cost ranges based on the location of the burst pipe in your home.

-LocationAverage Cost Range (Including Labor)Average Cost (Including Labor)
+LocationAverage Cost Range (Including Labor)

-Basement$200–$600 $400
+Basement$200–$600

-Burst Pipe Signs & Prevention
+Burst Pipe Signs and Prevention

-There are several ways to detect a burst pipe as well as ways to prevent this problem from occurring in the first place.
+There are several ways to detect a burst pipe, as well as ways to prevent this problem from occurring in the first place.

 Signs of a Burst Pipe